 In 1990s Britain, explicit and brutal sex acts were par for the course during a night out at new writing theatres.
 Playwrights such as Mark Ravenhill, Sarah Kane and Philip Ridley, members of the ‘In-Yer-Face Theatre’ gang (as codified by Aleks Sierz in his 2001 book), did not treat sexual acts as off-stage activity.
 Perhaps the most notorious of these plays was Mark Ravenhill’s 1996 play Shopping and Fucking, including oral/anal activity (with blood), in full view of the audience.
 These plays were not just about spectacle; intimate violence on stage signified a world often external to the action where atrocities were taking place, such as the Balkan conflicts, as referenced in Sarah Kane’s Blasted (1995).
 On the other hand, this was sex and violence observed at a cool distance by an audience securely behind the fourth wall.
 Whilst the action often bordered on the surreal, the performed violent sexual act, although enacted through mimesis, often closely reproduced what that act might look like in real life, meaning there was little room for imaginative engagement for the individual spectator.
 As such, watching this type of theatre could often feel voyeuristic; this was likely the intention for at least some of the ’In Yer Face’ writers.
 However, as Britain moved into a new millennium and theatre makers realized that there were few boundaries left to push, a different sensibility emerged.

-As Aleks Sierz writes, the ‘In-Yer-Face’ approach which, ‘had been so provocative in the mid-1990s, began to show signs of rapid aging’ in the first years of the 21st century.
+As Aleks Sierz writes, the ‘In-Yer-Face’ approach which ‘had been so provocative in the mid-1990s, began to show signs of rapid aging’ in the first years of the 21st century.
 Whether this was because audiences were tiring of the viscerally confrontational nature of these plays, or due to the ‘success of new(ish) physical theatre or live art companies such as Frantic Assembly’ who showed that ‘a fusion of text, dance and music was still one of the best ways of avoiding the banality of suffocating dramas set in sitting rooms’—or a combination of both—is up for debate.
 However, what can be argued is that sexual acts were enacted in new forms on stage.
 This chapter explores how Frantic Assembly, one of Britain’s best-known devising companies, working with playwright Bryony Lavery, portrayed sex in their two-hander Stockholm (2007) in a way that encouraged imaginative engagement with the action on the spectator’s part, allowing them to feel embedded and even complicit within the unfolding violence.